roytang/blog/content/post/2012/06/the-dc-new-52-review-part-3-everything-else.md

 _Supergirl_ &#8211; interesting, but the character has yet to find a status quo

-_Green Lantern_ &#8211; interesting, though it implies Hal is currently a GL in the league with a &#8220;fake&#8221; power ring.
-Most of the GL history seems to be intact, and the GL books are all leading towards some sort of &#8220;third army&#8221; event, I hope it happens soon.
+_Green Lantern_ &#8211; interesting, though it implies Hal is currently a GL in the league with a "fake&#8221; power ring.
+Most of the GL history seems to be intact, and the GL books are all leading towards some sort of "third army&#8221; event, I hope it happens soon.

 _Green Lantern Corps_ &#8211; interesting enough for me to want to read it before AvX #6 this week

 _Green Lantern: New Guardians_ &#8211; interesting, but I don't see where this is going.
-Is it possible for Raynier's &#8220;Rainbow Guardians&#8221; to become a real team?
+Is it possible for Raynier's "Rainbow Guardians&#8221; to become a real team?

 _Red Lanterns_ &#8211; mildly interesting, but I don't see where this is going.
 I'm not convinced the Reds were the best corps to give their own series

 _Teen Titans_ &#8211; interesting for me, but only because Red Robin is here.
-The team's &#8220;coming together adventure&#8221; has been going on for far too long and they need to reach some sort of status quo
+The team's "coming together adventure&#8221; has been going on for far too long and they need to reach some sort of status quo

 _Blue Beetle_ &#8211; interesting, but the character has yet to find a status quo